Cap0n3/Checkmysum/README.md

 # CheckMySum

-Script to easily compare files checksums on Linux and MacOS terminal.
+Script to easily verify file checksum on Linux and MacOS terminal.

 It generates a hash with given file for these algorithms :
 - md5